 An internet connection is to Netflix what gasoline is to a car.
 Without it, you can’t watch a show in real time or download one to watch later.
 Just like a car will accelerate faster with premium gas in the tank, the on-demand streaming service will perform better with a quicker connection.
 So, if you’re trying to stream something and it isn’t quite the 4K Ultra HD resolution you were expecting, chances are it’s your internet connection that’s to blame.

 Don’t just take our word for it, though.
-There’s a simple experiment you can carry out to test your Netflix speed to see whether your connection is at fault.
+There’s a simple experiment in the form of a broadband speed test any internet user can carry out to test their Netflix speed and to see whether their connection is at fault.
 If it is, chances are it’s because you’re trying to watch something during peak hours when everyone in your neighborhood is firing up their preferred on-demand streaming service.
 Here’s how to see if your internet is up to snuff to help you avoid Netflix streaming woes.

 The lowdown on Netflix streaming speed

-The average U.S. household’s internet bandwidth is 30 Mbps, but many homes only see a fraction of this average.
-This internet speed gets divided even further between family members’ many devices.
+Many homes only see a small fraction of the average U.S. household’s internet bandwidth of 30 Mbps.
+Add in multiple family members and their devices, and this internet speed shrinks even more.
 Many rural households have to make do with around a third of the nationwide average (30Mbps) to distribute across the various devices using the network at any given time.
-This amount should be enough bandwidth to stream one show in 4K Ultra HD on one television.
-If you’re receiving anything under 10Mbps and there’s more than one product using the internet, you’ll be hard-pressed to stream something in Full HD, let alone 4K Ultra HD.
+This amount should be enough bandwidth to stream one show in

-Here are the download speeds Netflix recommends (again, for one stream):
+Here are the download speeds Netflix recommends (again, for one stream), starting with the minimum download speed.

 - SD — 3Mbps